bhklab/CT-Radiogenomics/README.md

 ## Overview

-This project looks focuses on identifying predictors of treatment response by leveraging and integrating various patient data modalities.
+This project focuses on identifying predictors of treatment response by leveraging and integrating various patient data modalities.
 Specifically, this project focuses on discovering associations between radiomic and genomic features predictive of patient outcomes.

 We integrate two parallel initiatives: **radiomics**, which investigates radiological medical images to identify features that inform patient phenotypic attributes, and **genomics**, where we leverage patient molecular profiles to identify patterns (or "signatures") of gene expression associated with patient outcomes.
 At its core, this project investigates the association between radiomic features, genomic signatures, and patient outcomes.